fengalin/raspdac-on-osmc/README.md

     $ sudo dd bs=4M if=OSMC_TGT_rbp2_20170615.img of=/dev/sdb
 ```

-4. Finalize the installation
+4. Finalize the installation: eject the SDCard for the installation host and
-Eject the SDCard for the installation host and insert it into the Rapsberry Pi.
+insert it into the Rapsberry Pi.
+Connect an ethernet link and a keyboard and
-Connect an ethernet link and a keyboard and start the Pi.
+start the Pi.

 OSMC will format and install the filesystem.
 When it's done, it will reboot.
 Follow the instructions.
 Choose a name for your media center.
 When prompted for